 Accidents can be emotional and overwhelming for all of the parties involved.
 They are often accompanied by an injury or tragedy, and are always unplanned.
-Whether it happens on the job, while in the hospital, or at a friend’s house, the lasting effects of an accident can be as painful and stressful as the initial injury.
+Whether it happens on the job, on the road, while in the hospital, or at a friend’s house, the lasting effects of an accident can be as painful and stressful as the initial injury.

 Injuries are not always physical.
 The harm that results from an accident can range from medical bills and property damage to lost wages or even death of a loved one.
 Personal injury is the area of law that allows a person to bring a lawsuit to recover these types of physical, emotional and monetary losses caused by the negligence or recklessness of another party.
-Cases are complex and can take months or even years to come to a resolution, which is why it is very important to select a personal injury law firm that has experience with your type of case and that you can trust.
+Cases are complex and can take months or even years to come to a resolution.
+This is why it is very important to select a personal injury law firm that has experience with your type of case and that you can trust.

 Do I Have a Case?